ANA-POTJE/ML_Model_for_Movie_Review_Sentiment_Analysis/README.md

 # STEP 4: Evaluating the classifier
 To evaluate the model we used Accuracy_score and Confusion_matrix metrics, both from the Scikit-learn library.<br />

-PS1: These other models below were also used in STEP 3:<br />
+PS1: These other models below were also used in STEP 3, so we could compare the results to evaluate the best model:<br />
    -  Linear Support Vector Classification (LinearSVC from Scikit-learn) and <br />
    -  Stochastic Gradient Descent (SGDClassifier from Scikit-learn)<br />